-Key management personnel include Trustees, Governors and the SLT, which comprises the Headteacher, two Deputy Headteachers, Chief Financial Officer, Head of Operations, and four Assistant Headteachers.
-Trustees and Local Governors do not receive remuneration.
+Key management personnel include Trustees, Governors and the SLT, which comprises the Headteacher, three Deputy Headteachers, Chief Financial Officer, Head of Operations, and three Assistant Headteachers.
+Trustees and Local Governors do not receive remuneration, with the exception of those employed by the Trust as detailed in note 11.